Sahyadrikhanda: History

-The Sahyadri-khanda existed by the 13th century, as Hemadri's Chatur-varga-chintamani (mid-13th century) quotes its fragmnets.
+The Sahyadri-khanda existed by the 13th century, as Hemadri's Chatur-varga-chintamani (mid-13th century) quotes its fragments.

 German academic Alexander Henn, citing Stephan Hillyer Levitt and João Manuel Pacheco de Figueiredo, describes the Sahyadri-khanda as an "apparently recently organized and somewhat deficient edition of disaparate texts".
 Based on Levitt's work, he states that the earliest of these texts dates to the 5th century, and the latest to the 13th century.
 According to Rosalind O'Hanlon, the core of the text was likely written "before or around the end of the first millennium": it contains stories about Brahmin village settlements that have fallen from virtue.
 The remaining text appears to have been written later, as it describes the Pancha Gauda and Pancha Dravida classification of Brahmins, which became popular during the 13th-14th centuries.

 The text characterizes the Shenvi Brahmins (whom it calls Sarasvatas) as heroes, while ascribing ignoble origins to their rivals such as the Chitpavans and the Karhades.
 In 1631, a Brahman judicial assembly (dharma-sabha) at Varanasi, the most authoritative of such assemblies, cited the Sahyadri-khanda to assert the Brahmin status of the Shenvis.
 In 1564, the Portuguese had destroyed an Advaita monastery at Kusasthal, and its spiritual leaders had migrated to Varanasi.
 When the Hindu residents of Kusasthal revived the monastery, a Shenvi named Vitthal wanted to become its leader.
 However, Brahmins from other communities opposed him, disputing the Brahmin status of Shenvis.
 The opponents argued that unlike the traditionally vegetarian Brahmins, the Shenvis customarily ate fish.
 The assembly at Varanasi cited the Sahyadri-khanda to rule that Parshurama had allowed different Brahmin communities to follow different customs, and eating fish did not affect the Brahmin status of the Shenvis.
 As a result, Vitthal became the leader of the revived monastery, adopting the name Sacchidananda Sarasvati.